 So now, if we attempt to answer the question if it’s “summer” yet, we might just end up asking ourselves if the question makes sense in the first place.

-Well, at least it’s safe to say we are currently in the middle of a dry season, but then we end up with another smarty-pants question: “‘Di ba summer na?
+If you are reading this in March or April, it’s safe to say we are currently in the middle of a dry season, but then we end up with another smarty-pants question: “‘Di ba dry season na?
 E bakit umuulan?”

-Typically, from November to May, our country receives rains from tropical cyclones, low pressure areas (LPAs), ITCZ, and localized thunderstorms, especially in the eastern part.
+Typically, from November to May, our country receives rains from tropical cyclones, low pressure areas or LPAs, ITCZ, and localized thunderstorms.
 This means the dry season is not as dry as you think.
 In fact, the Philippines has all the reasons to receive rain any day because one, we are near the equator, and two, we are surrounded by warm waters.
 Dry season in the country only means we receive less rainfall relative to wet season.